White-headed Fruit-Dove on Makira Island. Photo: David Fisher

 We will visit the islands of Guadalcanal, Rennell, Makira, Ugi, Gizo, and Kolombangara and highlight species are likely to include Heinroth’s Shearwater, Solomons Sea-Eagle, Roviana Rail, Melanesian Megapode, White-headed Fruit-Dove, Ultramarine Kingfisher, Rennell Shrikebill, and Kolombangara Monarch.

-There will also be an optional post-tour extension to Santa Isabel, primarily to search for Black-faced Pitta, perhaps the world’s toughest pitta.
+There will also be an optional post-tour extension to Santa Isabel, primarily to search for Black-faced Pitta, one of the most difficult of the world’s pitta species and still seen very few times by birders.
 Conditions here will be tougher too and will require up-hill hiking and very basic accommodation, which is why we have not included it as part of the main tour.
-We also have a chance here of seeing Solomons Frogmouth and the wonderfully-named Fearful Owl.
+Imitator Sparrowhawk and White-eyed Starling have both been seen here and we also have a chance of seeing Solomons Frogmouth and the wonderfully named Fearful Owl.

 Day 1: The tour starts in Brisbane with a mid-morning flight to Honiara, on Guadalcanal, where we will spend the night.
-In the late afternoon there should be time for some introductory birding near the hotel where we should see a selection of commoner species as well as perhaps Solomons Sea Eagle and Cardinal Lory.
+In the late afternoon there should be time for some introductory birding near the hotel where we should see a selection of local species such as Ultramarine Kingfisher, Mackinlay’s Cuckoo-Dove, Claret-breasted Fruit Dove, Chestnut-bellied Monarch and perhaps Solomons Sea Eagle and Cardinal Lory.
 Night in Honiara.

 Day 2: We’ll take an early morning flight to Rennell Island, via Bellona.
 We’ll spend the rest of the day birding on Rennell.
 There are numerous logging trails through the forest and we will be searching for the six Rennell endemics - Rennell Fantail, Rennell Shrikebill, Rennell Starling, Rennell Whistler, and Rennell and Bare-eyed White-eyes.
 We also hope to see the near-endemic Silver-capped Fruit Dove here.
 Night on Rennell.

 Day 3: We’ll spend a full day on Rennell searching for any of the endemics we are still missing.
-There are a number of other great birds to be seen on Rennell including three Melanesian endemics, Cardinal Myzomela, Fan-tailed Gerygone and Melanesian Flycatcher, as well as Song Parrot, Finsch’s Pygmy-Parrot, Pacific Kingfisher, and the local lowland form of Island Thrush.
+There are a number of other great birds to be seen on Rennell including three Melanesian endemics, Cardinal Myzomela, Fan-tailed Gerygone and Melanesian Flycatcher, as well as an endemic race of Song Parrot, Finsch’s Pygmy-Parrot, Pacific Kingfisher, and the local lowland form of Island Thrush.
 Night on Rennell.

-Day 4: After a final early morning around Rennell we’ll catch a late-morning flight back to Honiara, via Bellona.
-After lunch we’ll visit the Betikama wetlands where we’ll hope to see a selection of more widespread waterbirds and, if we are lucky, Woodford’s (Guadalcanal) Rail.
+Day 4: After a final early morning on Rennell we’ll catch a late-morning flight back to Honiara, via Bellona.
+After lunch we’ll visit the Betikama wetlands where we’ll hope to see a selection of more widespread waterbirds including Black-backed Swamphen and, if we are lucky, Woodford’s (Guadalcanal) Rail or Sanford’s Sea-Eagle.
 Night in Honiara.

 Days 5-6: On day 5 we’ll take a flight to Kirakira, on Makira Island, and spend two nights here.
 In the lowlands around Kirakira we should see White-headed Fruit-Dove, Duchess Lorikeet, Yellow-bibbed Lory, Ochre-headed Flycatcher, Solomons Pied and Chestnut-bellied Monarchs, Sooty Myzomela, and Mottled Flowerpecker.
 In the hills nearby we’ll try for Chestnut-bellied Imperial Pigeon, Makira Starling, Makira Cuckooshrike and Makira Honeyeater.
 Nights in Kirakira.